Mathew Charles Lamb: Defence

 The defence began to present its psychiatric evidence on the third day of the trial, 18 January 1967, when Yaworsky was called to testify on Lamb's behalf.
 Yaworsky recounted in detail his examination of the defendant two days after the shootings; he put weight on the fact that Lamb had laughed while incoherently describing the events of 25 June, and had at one point giggled and exclaimed "poor broad", referring to Edith Chaykoski.
-So far Lamb had sat through the trial in muted silence, showing no emotion whatsoever, but when Yaworsky mentioned the boy's having "giggled" at this point of the 27 June interview, Lamb did so again in a similar manner.
+So far Lamb had sat through the trial in muted silence, showing no emotion whatsoever, but when Yaworsky mentioned his having "giggled" at this point of the 27 June interview, Lamb did so again in a similar manner.
 Yaworsky said that he had interviewed Lamb four more times between December 1966 and the trial, and that in these discussions the young man had been able to remember more about the incident; Lamb told Yaworsky that he remembered confronting the people in the street, but that everything had then "felt fuzzy" when he fired the gun.
 Yaworsky quoted Lamb: "It was as if I was invisible. ...
 The next clear memory I have is standing minutes later in the Heaton living room.
 All of a sudden, I was standing there with a gun in my hand—that is when I ran out."
-The doctor hypothesised that this had been when Lamb returned to the real world following a psychopathic episode during which he had been divorced from reality.
+The doctor hypothesized that this had been when Lamb returned to the real world following a psychopathic episode during which he had been divorced from reality.
 Dolan then testified along similar lines, describing his interview with Lamb two days after Yaworsky's and telling the court that he also believed that Lamb had had a psychotic break that had made him unable to appreciate "the nature and quality of the act of killing another human being".

 In his cross-examination of the two doctors, Duchesne cited the psychological reports filed on Lamb at Penetanguishene in 1966, which had determined Lamb to have an IQ of 125, far above most of his 18-year-old peers.
 The prosecutor proposed that it was not beyond Lamb, with his psychopathic personality and high level of intelligence, to invent a story of amnesia and confusion to avoid responsibility for satisfying his dangerous impulses by consciously killing people.
 Both Yaworsky and Dolan said that although this was possible, they were each sticking to their original conclusions made in the days following the incident.